 How do I fill out a building permission application form?

-Which documents are required with the building permission application?
+What documents are required when submitting a building permission application form?

 Can homeowners submit the application themselves?